Digital Employee Experience 101: What Is DEX and Why Is It Important?

 Why is the digital employee experience important?

-When organizations can deliver a positive DEX and remove digital friction, employees can be more productive, collaborative and innovative from wherever they work.
+Bottom line: There are many reasons to optimize the DEX.
+By removing digital friction and streamlining processes, employees can be more productive, collaborative and innovative from wherever they work.

 Common challenges